excellenteasy/grunt-pathfinder/README.md

 ## The pathfinder task

 ### Overview
 Inside your Gruntfile, add a section named `pathfinder`.
-This section specifies the possible files to import and the method of importing them.
+This section specifies the possible locations of files, the template which the found filepaths are passed to and the output file (compiled template).

 ### Settings